We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Here are some guidelines to help you decide between the two.

-You should consider claw prongs for your diamond ring if:
+Consider claw prongs for your diamond ring if:

 - You want to expose as much of the diamond as possible